-Join Sean Adams for an in-depth discussion in this video The great age of posters, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video The great age of posters, part of Learning Graphic Design History.

 - In the 1920s, designers and artists at the Bauhaus…were working to reduce form to only its functional elements.…At the beginning of the 1930s in Paris,…the idea of purity and geometric forms found a voice.…However, a softer, more elegant approach emerged.…It is during this time that we see the rise…of the poster as a great art form.…Economically, France was not devastated…by World War I like Germany.…The effects of the Great Depression were present,…but the situation was not as dire…and harsh as post-war Germany.…